patrickMelo/at-rest-sample/README.md

 # PHP-at-REST Sample App

-This is a sample app for the (PHP-at-REST framework).
+This is a sample app for the [PHP-at-REST framework](https://github.com/patrickMelo/at-rest/).

 It contains login, password recovery, dashboard, user management and profile pages.